-Throughout the school year, the Central Administrative Office and the campuses publish newsletters, brochures, fliers, calendars, news releases, and other communication materials.
+Throughout the school year, the campuses and/or departments may publish newsletters, brochures, fliers, calendars, news releases, and other communication materials.
 These publications offer employees and the community information pertaining to school activities and achievements.
 They may include publications in The Karnes Countywide.